 - the Graduate College,

-- the School of Computational Science,
+- the Department of Scientific Computing,

 - the student's Supervisory Committee.

 The Graduate College degree requirements are published in the Graduate Bulletin which can be found online at http://registrar.fsu.edu/bulletin/grad/default.htm.
-The requirements specified by the School of Computational Science are described in this document.
-Any requirements specified by the student's Supervisory Committee must be communicated to the student by completion of the prospectus for a Ph.D. student and before the beginning of an M.S. student's third semester.
+The requirements specified by the Department of Scientific Computing are described in this document.
+Any requirements specified by the student's Supervisory Committee must be communicated to the student by completion of the prospectus for a Ph.D. student and for an M.S. student, before the beginning of the student's third academic year semester.

-Typically, students must complete the requirements that are in effect at the time of admission into the degree program.
-However, if requirements change during a student's graduate career, then he/she may choose to follow the later rules.
+Typically students must complete the requirements that are in effect at the time of admission into the degree program.
+However, if requirements change during a student's graduate career, he/she may choose to follow the later rules.
 However, a student must completely follow one set of rules; i.e., the student may not "pick and choose" rules from different Graduate Handbooks.